-This proxy statement contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
-These statements can be identified because they do not relate strictly to historical or current facts, and include statements as to our intents or beliefs, among other things.
+This proxy statement contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended. and Section 21E of the Securities Exchange Act of 1934, as amended.
+These statements can be identified because they do not relate strictly to historical or current facts, and include statements as to our intents, beliefs and goals, among other things.
 We caution you not to place undue reliance on our forward-looking statements.
 Our forward-looking statements are subject to risks, uncertainties and assumptions about the Company and its operations that are subject to change based on various important factors, many of which are beyond our control.
 A major risk is that demand for the Company's products and services is largely derived from the demand for its customers' products, which subjects the Company to uncertainties related to their businesses, including our customers' willingness to participate in our sustainability initiatives and our ability to devote adequate resources to such initiatives.
-Other major risks and uncertainties include, but are not limited to, significant increases in raw material costs, worldwide economic and political conditions, and other factors related to the Combination, other acquisitions and integration efforts.
+Other major risks and uncertainties include, but are not limited to, the primary and secondary impacts of the COVID-19 pandemic, including actions taken in response to the pandemic by various governments, which could exacerbate some or all of the other risks and uncertainties faced by the Company, as well as the potential for significant increases in raw material costs, supply chain disruptions, customer financial instability, worldwide economic and political disruptions such as the current conflict between Russia and Ukraine, foreign currency fluctuations, significant changes in applicable tax rates and regulations, future terrorist attacks or other acts of violence, and other factors related to the Combination, other acquisitions and integration efforts.

-For more information regarding these risks and uncertainties as well as certain additional risks that we face, you should refer to the Risk Factors detailed in Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2020, as amended, and in our quarterly and other reports filed from time to time with the SEC.
+For more information regarding these risks and uncertainties as well as certain additional risks that we face, you should refer to the Risk Factors detailed in Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2021, as amended, and in our quarterly and other reports filed from time to time with the SEC.
 We do not intend to update or revise any forward-looking statements to reflect new information or future events or for any other reason.